Accretion onto a Supermassive Black Hole Binary Before Merger: Discussion

-In the underlying initial conditions of our simulation, i.e., the data taken from RunSE of \cite{Noble12}, the magnetic field was given a very simple structure: nested dipolar field loops following the density contours of the initial CBD, and having an amplitude such that the ratio of the total fluid internal energy to the total magnetic energy was 100 everywhere the density was above a low threshold value, that of the torus's edge.
+In the underlying {$t=0$ initial conditions} of our simulation, i.e. {the initial conditions of RunSE of \cite{Noble12}} {from which we pick up evolution at $t=50000M$ after adding the full binary cavity}, the magnetic field was given a very simple structure: nested dipolar field loops following the density contours of the initial CBD. {The field amplitude was chosen }such that the ratio of the total fluid internal energy to the total magnetic energy was 100 everywhere the density was above a low threshold value, that of the torus's edge.
 From that point on, the magnetic field's geometry and intensity were determined entirely by the operation of ideal MHD in the evolving binary spacetime.
 These physical processes amplified the field in the CBD everywhere but the lump that eventually forms, and this field was then conveyed to the minidisks and their black holes by physically-determined motions.
 Nonetheless, in the relatively brief duration of our simulation, $\simeq 14000M$, the magnetic flux on the black hole horizons grew to a level such that, if the black holes had significant spin, a pair of relativistic jets would be launched whose ratio of power to accreted rest-mass is comparable to the minidisks' radiative efficiency by the end of the simulation, and a significant fraction at all earlier times.
 We can therefore expect that in typical cases jet power will be comparable to photon radiation.
 However, the specific ratio depends strongly on the spin parameters of the individual black holes, and the absolute jet power depends on the accretion rate and magnetic flux delivered to the spinning black holes.